Welcome to the Shepherdswell & Coldred History Society

 The society normally holds monthly meetings and regular talks at Shepherdswell Village Hall.

-To contact The History Society, please email [email protected].
+To contact the History Society, please email [email protected].

 Our thanks to Dover District Council for the support it has given to the Society over the past few years which has greatly assisted our various projects as well as our ability to share the history of the village with the whole community.